 Stroke occurs when the blood supply to the brain is cut off, starving brain cells of oxygen and important nutrients, resulting in impacted areas of the brain dying.
 The most common cause of stroke is a blood clot obstructing blood flow, known as an ischaemic stroke.

 Stroke impacts almost 8-9,0001 New Zealander's each year, plus their families and friends.
 It can occur without warning at any age, causing a range of disabilities.
-With a total financial cost to New Zealand of approximately $700 million per year, the burden of stoke is not just physical, with family and friends wearing the greatest financial burden of stroke.
+With a total financial cost to New Zealand of approximately $700 million per year, the burden of stroke is not just physical, with family and friends wearing the greatest financial burden of stroke.

 Existing stroke treatment